 Herpes is a lifelong disease although it may go into remission or a phase when the herpes virus becomes inactive.
 Exacerbations may happen when the immune system of the patient is weakened as in the case of concurrent infections.
 Management is thereby focused on supportive care to control the herpes symptoms.

 In order to prevent exacerbation of herpes, the patient should ensure a strong immune system such as taking vitamin C, mineral supplements, eating a balanced diet, exercising adequately and preventing other infections.
-Caution during sexual intercourse should also be ensured to prevent spread of the disease because it can still be transmitted during remissions.
+Caution during sexual intercourse should also be ensured to prevent the spread of the disease because it can still be transmitted during remissions.

 If you’d like to book a confidential Herpes test please call Better2Know on the number listed at the top of the page to speak to one of our trained staff.